vadremix/journee/README.md

    2. Run `docker buildx build . -t journee/<servcie name>:latest`.
 Replace <service name> with the name of the service, e.g. user-management-service
 4. Manually navigate to each service's Helm chart directory (within `./kubernetes/charts`) and execute `helm install <service name> .`

-The Kubernetes cluster needs to have ingress support.
-When using minikube, ingress can be enabled with `minikube addons enable ingress`.

 With minikube, running `minikube dashboard` is a convenient way to view the cluster and services.

 ## Running tests